giovannipittiglio/giovannipittiglio.github.io/_pages/about.md

     <p>320 Longwood Ave.</p>
     <p>Boston (MA), 02142, USA</p>

-news: false  # includes a list of news items
+news: true  # includes a list of news items
-latest_posts: false  # includes a list of the newest posts
+latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---